- Proposal Preparation and Grant Management Guide-PPGMG (requires userid/password)

 A: Grants Accounting recommends that you review your budget and all expenses in Banner / Argos at least once a month in order to avoid cost overruns and identify any misallocations.
 Contact the Grants Accountant if you need assistance or have questions.
 Grants Accounting will review the grant on a quarterly basis and provide financial updates or prepare estimates as needed.

-Can I run a report to see a snapshot of my grant expenses?
+Can I run a report to see the transaction detail of my grant expenses?

 A: Yes, the Grant Transactions report is available via the Argos Financial Reporting System under the Business Services Reports folder.
-Contact Financial System Specialist for training or the Grants Accountant for assistance on the Grant Transactions report.
+For more inforamation about Argos, visit the Business Services Training Site or contact the Financial System Specialist for training or the Grants Accountant for assistance on the Grant Transactions report.

 What should I do if I do not see an expense in my grant that should be there?